Hayley Chapman: Shooting

 At the 2008 Youth Commonwealth Games in India, Chapman won a bronze medal.
 That year, she competed in the Junior Women's National Championship, where she finished first in the 10m air pistol event.
 At the 2008 Australian Cup, she finished fourth in the women's open division 10m air pistol event.
 At the 2011 World Cup 4 in Munich, Germany, she finished 73rd in the 25m pistol event.
 In the 10m air pistol event, she finished 118th with a score of 362.

 Olympics

 Chapman was selected to represent Australia at the 2012 Summer Olympics in shooting in the 25 metre pistol event.
 As a twenty-year-old, she was nominated to compete alongside her father in London, the first time an Australian father-daughter pair competed in the Olympics at the same Games.
 She qualified at a Munich-based World Cup event in June, the last available event open to earn a spot.

-Pictures of Chapman and her father were published in a Melbourne area newspaper.
-These pictures were discussed in the context of the Australian Olympic Committee actions surrounding two swimmers who posed with guns.
+2014 Commonwealth Games

+She competed in the women's 25 m pistol event at the 2014 Commonwealth Games.